dark9ive/Linear_Algebra-HW/week02/README.md

     blah....
     plt.plot(x, y)    #    draw in comic style some actions....
-#return to normal style here.
+#	return to normal style here.
 ```

 Using `with plt.xkcd():`, your results can be displayed in comic style without affecting other parts.

 ## Introspection

-&nbsp;&nbsp;&nbsp;&nbsp;During this week's course, Mr.Tsai has taught us some basics about the matrix in math.
-Although I've learned them in senior high school courses, I didn't realize that they have so much to do with the computer science field.
+&nbsp;&nbsp;&nbsp;&nbsp;During this week's course, Mr.Tsai has taught us some basics about the linear system and matrix in math.
+Although I've learned them in senior high school courses, I didn't realize that they have so much to do with the computer science.
+In addition, numpy provides a convenient environment for us to finish those related calculations, including matrix add/subtract/multiplication, discriminate solution(s) of a linear system...etc.
+This part is way more different from the senior high school course.
+In senior high, the main goal is to learn how to do such operations, which is really boring.
+In Mr.Tsai's class, we use techniques to complete those tasks, and put our attention on discussing math problems, which is more useful.

 &nbsp;&nbsp;&nbsp;&nbsp;If you ask me: *"Why do you want to finish your homework in this form?
 It spent much more time than the normal ways!"*
 I will give you the answer: *"Because I think this is cool, and I think this course is worthwhile to spent time on.
 That's it."*